simplesamlphp/simplesamlphp-module-webauthn/README.md

 such as PIN or fingerprint).
 Both variants are considered sufficient to authenticate successfully (§7.1 steps 11 and 12 are joined into one condition)

-The implementation requests ECDSA keys (algorithm -7) because all Yubikeys support that.
-It is trivial to add RSA support if there are keys which don't.
+The implementation requests ECDSA and RSA keys (algorithms -7, -257).

 The implementation does not request any client extensions.
 The specification gives implementations a policy choice on what to do if a client sends extensions